GiorgioAcossi/wordpress-serverless/README.md

 # WordPress Serverless

 ## Description
 This project provides a serverless solution for deploying a WordPress website using AWS services.
-The solution uses ECS with Fargate for deploying the WordPress website and RDS with Aurora Serverless for deploying the MySQL database required for the correct functioning of SQL.
+The solution uses ECS with Fargate for deploying the WordPress website and RDS with Aurora Serverless for deploying the MySQL database required for the correct functioning of WordPress.

 # Infrastructure